-Language is central to all human activity from important negotiations between nation states to spontaneous conversations in cafés.
+Language is central to all human activity, from important negotiations between nation states to doctor-patient interaction, to spontaneous conversations in cafés.
 Through your study of language, you come to understand the nature of human social life.

 Foundational modules in the first and second year will teach you how to analyse linguistic sound systems, word structure, sentence structure, meaning and language use, and apply your knowledge to the analysis of English.
 You will then be able to make informed choices about areas of English or Linguistics you want to study in greater depth through study options, such as:

 We are 1st in UK for research impact in modern languages and linguistics (Grade Point Average, Research Excellence Framework 2021).
 You have an opportunity to study different kinds of linguistics from structural linguistics to applied and experimental linguistics.

 If you want a global outlook, are interested in human communication, and want to study for a degree with real-world practical value in a world-class department, welcome to Essex.